 Plastic Free Places is run by the Boomerang Alliance.
-We are the peak community NGO working on waste minimisation and recycling, formed in 2003 and currently comprised of 51 national, state and local allies.
-We research key issues; develop policy; undertake education; and campaign for best practice laws and programs by government and business.
+We are the peak community not-for-profit organisation working on waste minimisation and recycling in Australia, formed in 2003 and currently comprised of 51 national, state and local allies.
+We research key issues, develop policy, undertake education, and campaign for best practice laws and programs by government and business.

 Over the years, we have successfully worked on the introduction of container deposit schemes, plastic bag bans, e-waste recycling, stopping waste tyre dumping and reducing plastic microbead pollution.
 Our current focus is on the multiple sources of plastic pollution, particularly in the marine environment.

 To transition to a zero-waste society by leveraging strategic opportunities to drive best practice resource efficiency and recovery.

 To cut 70% of Australia’s contribution to plastic pollution entering the oceans by 2020.